sambitmishra0628/AR-PRED_source/Readme.md

 `export PATH=$PATH:'path to rate4site binary' (the binary executable should be named as rate4site)`

-`export PATH=$PATH:'path to cdhit binary' (the default cdhit binary is named as cd-hit and it should be left as the same)`
+`export PATH=$PATH:'path to cd-hit binary' (the default cd-hit binary is named as cd-hit and it should be left unchanged)`

-`export PATH=$PATH:'path to fpocket binary' (the default binary name is fpocket and it should be left as the same)`
+`export PATH=$PATH:'path to fpocket binary' (the default binary name is fpocket and it should be left unchanged)`

 `export PATH=$PATH:'path to dssp' (the binary should be named as dssp)`